takemaru/graphillion/README.md

-Vertices (or nodes) can be any hashable object; e.g., a number, a text string, etc.  Edges (or links) are defined as a pair of vertices, and a graph is a list of edges; currently, Graphillion supports *undirected* graphs only.
-A GraphSet object stores a set of graphs.
+Vertices (or nodes) can be any hashable object; e.g., a number, a text string, etc.  Edges (or links) are defined as a pair of vertices, and a graph is a list of edges; Graphillion supports undirected and directed graphs.
+A GraphSet object stores a set of undirected graphs and a DiGraphSet object stores a set of directed graphs.

 Before anything else, we start the Python interpreter and import Graphillion and a helper module; the latter provides some functions